clinicalomx/napari-prism/README.md

 ### NOTE: This package is still in heavy development.

-Process, dearray and segment multiplexed TMA images.
+An end-to-end, interactive and integrated solution for processing and analysing multiplexed tissue microarray images.

-This is a package and [napari] plugin designed for the streamlined and interactive processing and analysis of multiplexed tissue microarrays.
+At its core a Python package and [napari] plugin, harnesses the Python bioimaging and bioinformatics ecosystem to perform highly interactive image processing and analysis of multiplexed tissue microarrays in one user window.

 This package uses [spatialdata] as the core data framework, allowing for further downstream analysis that is FAIR (findable, accesible, interoperable and